wirelyre/topple/README.md

 The values on the stack can be numbers (64-bit integers), byte arrays, pointers, and user-defined types.

-By convention, when written left to write, the top of the stack is on the right.
+By convention, when written left to right, the top of the stack is on the right.

 ```
 \ stack: (empty)